BrazilKing/SGB-GBC-borders/README.md

 ## Installation

 1. Copy the `sgb_gbc_borders` folder into your mods directory.
-2. Enable the mod in the launcher's MODS panel.
+2. Enable the mod in the launcher's MODS panel (enabled by default).
 3. Launch any supported game.

 ## Credits